SargunSinghSethi/ManimAI/README.md

 - Ensure the `NEXT_PUBLIC_API_BASE_URL` is set correctly
 - Check that the backend service is running and accessible
-- Verify network configurations in the Docker Compose files
+- Verify that all services are in the same network

 ### Animation Generation Fails